 - Hiding WordPress Admin Elements with Screen Options

-- Customize Block Editor Screen in WordPress Admin Area
+- 2. Customize the Block Editor Screen

 - Show or Hide WordPress Admin Menu Items